 1 Candidates enrolled in the MPST programme must meet the programme requirements as listed in the above table, or any other PR5XXX courses as approved by the Department, with a Grade Point Average (GPA) of at least 3.00 for successful completion of the MPST.

-2 For the elective requirements (i.e. to complete 20 units of level 5000 elective courses taken from the list of courses in the above table), a maximum of 8 units (2 elective courses) may be replaced by GMS5XXX and/or MT5XXX, subject to approval from the Department.
+2 For the elective requirements (i.e. to complete 24 units of level 5000 elective courses taken from the list of courses in the above table), a maximum of 8 units (2 elective courses) may be counted from GMS5XXX and/or MT5XXX, subject to approval from the Department.

 3 GMS5003/GMS5011 and GMS5004/GMS5012 are offered by Centre of Regulatory Excellence (CoRE), Duke-NUS Medical School.

-4 MT5912 and MT5913 are offered by Institute for Engineering Leadership (IEL), College of Design and Engineering.
+4 MT5912, MT5913 and MT5920 are offered by Institute for Engineering Leadership (IEL), College of Design and Engineering.

-5 For PR5299, it is a 2-semester long 8-unit elective course with students actively engaged in daily activities in research labs and facilities during the day, working under the supervision of selected faculty members.
+5 For PR5299, it is an 8-unit elective course over two regular semesters with students actively engaged in daily activities in research labs and facilities during the day, working under the supervision of selected faculty members.

 6 PR5399 is a 4-unit elective course which will be offered in the Special Term (spanning Special Term 1 and 2) w.e.f AY2022/2023.
 This elective course offers MPST full-time students the opportunity to engage in experiential learning beyond the classroom and to gain transferable skills to be career-ready in the workplace.